craigbarrington/mac-info/README.md

 A lightweight script to display hardware information on macOS.

 ## Instructions
-download the script to your mac and run **./macInfo.sh** to get the following information on your mac:
+download the script to your mac and run **macInfo.sh** to get the following information on your mac:

 * Model Name
 * Model ID